react-navigation/react-navigation.github.io/docs/deep-linking.md

 const SimpleApp = createStackNavigator({...});

-// on Android, the URI prefix typically contains a host in addition to scheme const prefix = Platform.OS == 'android' ? 'mychat://mychat/' : 'mychat://';
+// on Android, the URI prefix typically contains a host in addition to scheme
+// on Android, note the required / (slash) at the end of the host property const prefix = Platform.OS == 'android' ? 'mychat://mychat/' : 'mychat://';

 const MainApp = () => <SimpleApp uriPrefix={prefix} />;